atlas-cli/nestjs-boilerplate/src/common/database/README.md

 # Configuration Files Documentation

-In this folder, we have 3 different configuration files for the database connection:
+In this folder, we have 2 different configuration files for the database connection:

-1. `typeorm-config.service.ts` - This configuration is used by a server both locally and in the lambdas for HTTP requests.
-2. `lambda-cli.data-source` - This configuration is used to run the TypeORM CLI within the production environment with the lambdas.
-3. `local-cli.data-source.ts` - it is used to run migrations and seeds locally.
+'typeorm-config.service.ts'
+This configuration is used by the application.
+It sets up the TypeORM connection options utilizing the TypeOrmConfigService class which sources its settings from environment variables managed by the ConfigService.
+This ensures that the application connects to the correct database with the proper credentials and settings in a secure and configurable manner.

+'cli.data-source.ts'
+This configuration is used by the command line data source and inside of Lambda.
+It is designed to facilitate database operations through command line tools and to support the execution of database-related tasks within AWS Lambda functions.
+This configuration ensures that migrations, seeders, and other database utilities can be executed properly in both local and cloud environments.